You’ve heard it many times before.

 One of the ideas that Zimmerman shared that can help you increase the chances of creating viral content has to do with your choice of topic.

-Virtually all internet marketing topics have been addressed already, in thousands if not millions of blog posts and articles.
-So it may be difficult to impress people with the same topic (e.g., list building, blogging, SEO), unless you truly have something remarkable to share.
+Virtually all viral marketing topics have been addressed already, in thousands if not millions of blog posts and articles.
+So it may be difficult to impress people with the same topic (e.g., list post building, blogging, SEO), unless you truly have something remarkable to share.

 That could be a new technique that hasn’t been beaten to death yet or a case study of an experiment you conducted.